robertgambrel/edx/6040x/topic4/notes.md

   - alg(x) = f(x + \delta * x)
     - 'backwards stability' analysis
     - \delta * x is the backward error
-    - Want to show that the backward error is small
+    - Want to show that the backward error is small - requires sufficiently small \delta to remain true
       - Show that it's 'backward stable'
-  - Backward error is a bit more appropriate for computer programs - want similar noisy inputs to yield similar outputs
+  - Backward error is a bit more appropriate for data analysis - want similar noisy inputs to yield similar outputs
   - If you show the backward error is small, then that implies the forward error is also small (Taylor theorem)
   - float(a+b) = (a + b)(1+\delta)
     - \delta is the relative error, rarely know its value
+    - Depends on what operation is being done - addition, multiplication, division
     - But do know its worst case scenario, \epsilon
+- Computing a sum
+  - f(x) = sum(x)
+  - initial = 0.0
+    - for each x, initial += x
+    - know that this is mathematically correct
+  - computed kth value:
+    - exact sum + sum of first order errors + a bunch of higher order errors
+    - since higher order are 10^-16 raised to a power, usually drop them and approximate
+    - so computed sum = actual sum + each term multipled by delta
+- Checking whether sum is forward/backward stable
+  - Backward stable
+    - Forward sum is computed sum with each term perturbed by delta
+    - that's the form of backwards stable
+    - so what delta is small enough?
+      - capital delta must be smaller than (n-i) * \epsilon
+    - algorithm is backwards stable when n*\epsilon << 1 (much less than)